vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/new_style_signals_slots.txt

 introspected using the ``QMetaObject`` API.

 Overloaded signals should be used with care when an argument has a Python type that has no corresponding C++ type.
-PyQt uses the same internal C++ class to represent such objects and so it is possible to have overloaded signals with different Python signatures that are implemented with identical C++ signatures with unexpected results.
+PyQt4 uses the same internal C++ class to represent such objects and so it is possible to have overloaded signals with different Python signatures that are implemented with identical C++ signatures with unexpected results.
 The following is an example of this::